AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 `o2-mch-tracks-sink-workflow --outfile "tracks.out"`

-Take as input the list of tracks at vertex (`TrackAtVtxStruct` as described above), the list of MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) and the list of associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) of the current event with the data description "TRACKSATVERTEX", "TRACKS" and "TRACKCLUSTERS", respectively, and write them in the binary file `tracks.out` with the following format:
+Take as input the list of tracks at vertex ([TrackAtVtxStruct](#track-extrapolation-to-vertex)), the list of MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) and the list of associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) of the current event with the data description "TRACKSATVERTEX", "TRACKS" and "TRACKCLUSTERS", respectively, and write them in the binary file `tracks.out` with the following format:

 * number of tracks at vertex (int)
 * number of MCH tracks (int)
 * number of associated clusters (int)
-* list of tracks at vertex (`TrackAtVtxStruct` as described above)
+* list of tracks at vertex ([TrackAtVtxStruct](#track-extrapolation-to-vertex))
 * list of MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h))
 * list of associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h))